vrdabomb5717/Tandem/README.md

 	compiling...
 	Hello World!

+By default, the Tandem compiler will compile and run your file.
+Compiled files are just Ruby files, so you can re-run them by using `./tandem -r` or by just running `ruby` on the compiled file.
+This compiled Ruby file is located in the same directory as the corresponding Tandem file.

 For more information on the Tandem programming language, or a tutorial, see the latest version of the Tandem Project Report.

 # Using Tandem on Windows